dfsp-spirit/fsbrain/README.md

 Here is a second figure, showing the same data (the mean curvature at each vertex) displayed on 3 different surfaces of a subject: **A** white surface, **B** pial surface, **C** inflated surface.

 ![Vissurfaces](./web/fsbrain_curvature_surfaces.jpg?raw=true "Curvature visualization on different surfaces, rendered with fsbrain")

+Want to see brains spin?
+[Check this out!](./web/fsbrain_movies.md) (WARNING: loads 10 MB webpage with animated gif).